-PAMOVA Cymru’s training is medically audited, assessed and subsequently accredited by several organisations including BILD, GSA and CPD to ensure it meets current guidance and legislation.
+PAMOVA Cymru’s training is medically audited, assessed and subsequently certified by several organisations including BILD (Association of Certified Training ACT Scheme), GSA and CPD to ensure it meets current guidance and legislation.

 The content and structures of our training programmes are regularly reviewed within tutor meetings.
 This gives our tutors the opportunity to share feedback on their delivery and ensures our tutors are kept updated with current legislation.

 Our tutors are observed and assessed on their delivery and performance by senior team members to ensure consistency of our delivery methods.